Performance Rugby Courses

 - Former Head Conditioner of Bristol Premiership Academy and now Senior Strength and Conditioning Coach with Bristol Rugby 1st XV

 - Andrew graduated from UWIC with a BSc (Hons) in Sport and Exercise Health.
 He is also a certified by the NSCA

-The players will be taken to a professional rugby club during the week (club training schedule depending) to view how it is done at the top level, and will be encouraged to make comparisons on what they are doing on the course in relation to what they have seen.
+During our 5 day summer course, all attendees will be taken to a professional rugby club during the week (club training schedule depending) to view how it is done at the top level, and will be encouraged to make comparisons on what they are doing on the course in relation to what they have seen.